A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Lower bounds

-We now demonstrate that the lower bound in (\ref{eq:defmi1}) also applies under Assumption \ref{cs:constraint2}.
-Consider modifying the system model of Fig. \ref{fig:ditharch} by inserting a second ``virtual" lossless source codec between the original encoder and decoder.
-The virtual encoder and decoder have causal access to the control inputs $\rs{u}^{t-1}$ in addition to $\rs{a}^{t-1}$ and $\rs{d}^{t}$ at time $t$; indeed, the virtual encoder and decoder have access to all information known at the decoder/controller at time $t$.
-We fix the sensor/encoder and decoder/controller such that they satisfy Assumption \ref{cs:constraint2} and take $\rs{a}_t$ itself to be an information source.
-We consider further compressing $\rs{a}_{t}$ virtual encoder.
-We assume that the virtual encoder and decoder first select a lossless, prefix-free, codebook for $\rs{a}_{t}$ that depends on the realizations of ($\rs{a}^{t-1}$, $\rs{d}^{t}$, $\rs{u}^{t-1}$).
+The logic leading to (\ref{eq:converse1shannon}) does not hold if Assumption \ref{cs:constraint1} is relaxed to Assumption \ref{cs:constraint2}.
+However, under Assumption \ref{cs:constraint2}, the lower bound (\ref{eq:defmi1}) still holds.
+To show this, we analyze system model that is ``more-generous" than Fig. \ref{fig:ditharch}.
+First, assume that the sensor/encoder and decoder/controller policies are fixed such that the $\rs{a}_{t}$ satisfy Assumption \ref{cs:constraint2} at every $t$.
+With the sensor/encoder and decoder/controller policies fixed, consider modifying the system model of Fig. \ref{fig:ditharch} by inserting a second ``virtual" (hypothetical), deterministic lossless source codec between the original encoder/sensor and decoder/controller.
+Fig. \ref{fig:virtualcodec} gives an overview of this modification.
+Note that, by Fig. \ref{fig:ditharch}, the original sensor/encoder does not have access to $\rs{u}^{t-1}$, however the virtual encoder does.
+At every time $t$, we allow the virtual encoder to produce the codeword $\rs{c}_{t}$ given $\rs{a}_{t}$ and realizations of $(\rs{a}^{t-1},\rs{u}^{t-1},\rs{d}^{t})$.
+We require that, given realizations of $(\rs{a}^{t-1},\rs{u}^{t-1},\rs{d}^{t})$ and the codeword $\rs{c}_{t}$, the virtual decoder reproduce $\rs{a}_{t}$ exactly.
 We require that the codewords $\{\rs{c}_{t}\}$ also satisfy Assumption \ref{cs:constraint2} (replacing $\rs{a}_t$ with the virtual codeword $\rs{c}_t$).